Woolf Barnato: Residences

 Barnato lived for most of the time in London, at his house at 39 Elsworthy Road, Hampstead, when married to Dorothy Maitland and, after his divorce, at his flat at 50 Grosvenor Square in Mayfair, on the south east corner of the square.
 Other Bentley Boys also had flats in the same block and, such was the number of Bentley cars parked outside, the location was known to taxi drivers as "Bentley's Corner".

-He also owned Ardenrun Place, a country house situated near Lingfield, Surrey.
+Barnato also owned Ardenrun Place, a country house situated near Lingfield, Surrey.
 Originally built in 1906–1909 by Ernest Newton for the Konig family, the house was the scene of many lavish motor racing-themed parties for Barnato and his friends, but was destroyed by fire on 14 March 1933.
 He also owned the nearby Nuthill Farm in Redhill, which was used by his ex-wife Dorothy and his daughters Diana and Virginia at weekends.

-After the loss of Ardenrun, in 1938 he built a large castellated home named Ridgemead in Englefield Green, Surrey, at a cost of more than £100,000.
+After the loss of Ardenrun, in 1938, Barnato built a large castellated home named Ridgemead in Englefield Green, Surrey, at a cost of more than £100,000.
 Designed by Robert Lutyens, son of Sir Edwin Lutyens, Ridgemead featured innovations such as central heating, a "talkie" cinema and a drive lit by secret light rays.
 It had 25 bedrooms, a heated swimming pool and was set in 25 acre of land overlooking the River Thames at Runnymede.
 Upon Barnato's death in 1948, his wife Joan sold the house for £25,000 and it became a nursing home, which it remains.

-During his final marriage, he purchased an 8 acre plot named Perot's Island, in Bermuda, "as an investment after my death".
+During his final marriage, Barnato purchased an 8 acre plot named Perot's Island, in Bermuda, "as an investment after my death".

 Death

 Barnato died at the London Clinic, Devonshire Place, on 27 July 1948 as a result of a thrombosis after an operation for cancer.

-His funeral cortege was led by his Bentley "Old Number One", which was covered with flowers and wreaths.
+Barnato's funeral cortege was led by his Bentley "Old Number One", which was covered with flowers and wreaths.
 He is buried at St Jude's Church in Englefield Green, Surrey (grave 286, plot 25), next to his son-in-law Derek Walker (who had married his daughter Diana in 1944 and was killed in an aircraft crash in 1945) and next to his daughter Diana.
 Estimates of his wealth at the time of his death were between £1.5 and £5 million.